 If you would like to start with a friend or friends or a training partner pop us an e-mail and we will arrange that for you.

 The route is predominately public footpath, but also quiet lanes and village roads.
 Staggering the start allows us to use a route that would not normally be suitable for mass participation events.
 We expect a density of around 2/3 runners per 100m.
 It is important to note that the route is not closed to other people, there will be walkers, joggers, cyclists and, as there are quiet “no through lanes” on the route there could be the odd vehicle.
 There are a few road junctions to cross and there are several gates to pass through.
 We have no road closures; you are responsible for ensuring it is safe to cross and you must stop and check at road crossings.

 Where you are running by a road this always means you should use the pavement or track by the side of the road, there are two or three roads with no pavement so please be aware there could be vehicles accessing properties in these roads.
-Please read our event guide (due Jan 2021) carefully and study our interactive route maps (links at the top of this page).
+Please read our event guide (sent 2 weeks prior to the event) carefully and study our interactive route maps (links at the top of this page).

 The venue is Mapledurham House, Mapledurham, Reading.
 RG4 7TR.
 It is a rural venue not served by public transport so car or bike are the only real options.
 Camping is available on Saturday night for any ultra or marathon runners to help with the early start.

 If you have any questions relating to the event format or just general questions about the event or our Covid-19 planning you can call us on M- 07551 006099 (office hours please) or use the e-mail button at the bottom of this page.